01Norilsk Nickel - 3,500,000 ozs

 Company Website: Norilsk Nickel

 The assets of Anglo American Platinum Limited (Amplats) consist of 11 managed mines, as well as a number of joint-venture mines and associated mines across South Africa and in Zimbabwe.
 Most of the ore from these mines are processed at one of Amplats' 14 own concentrators before being smelted at one of the company's three refineries in South Africa.
-Although total refined palladium production fell from 1.43 million in 2011 ounces to 1.395 million ounces in 2012, Amplats remained the world's second largest producer of the metal.
+Total refined palladium production rose 14% from in 2017 from 2016.

 Impala Platinum's (Implats) operations are focused around the Bushveld Complex in South Africa and the Great Dyke in Zimbabwe.
 The company's primary operational unit is on the western limb of the Complex near Rustenburg.
 Implats also owns a 73 percent stake in Marula on the eastern limb.
 In Zimbabwe, the company operates Zimplats and has an interest in Mimosa Platinum.

 Impala Refining Services (IRS) smelts and refines the metal from the company's own ore as well as material purchased from third-party companies.
 Impala produced 849,000 ozs of palladium by the end of the company's fiscal year on June 30, 2018.

 Lonmin was initially incorporated as the London and Rhodesian Mining and Land Company Ltd. (Lonrho) in 1909.
 The company's primary operations - the Marikana mine - is located on the western limb of the Bushveld complex.
 Ore extracted by Lonmin is sent to Lonmin's process division where base metals, including copper and nickel, are extracted before it is refined to metal along with other platinum group metals, palladium, rhodium, ruthenium, and iridium.

 Company website: Lonmin PLC